TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

-When those first set of files are ok, must systematically go through all items in the issue, creating (by hand) abs.tex files for the abstracts and *.bbl files for the bibliographies out of whatever the article provides, translating as necessary to standard TUGboat and LaTeX formatting, e.g., using \bibitem.
+When those first set of files are ok, must systematically go through all items in the issue, creating (by hand) abs.tex files for the abstracts and bbl.tex files for the bibliographies out of whatever the article provides, translating as necessary to standard TUGboat and LaTeX formatting, e.g., using \bibitem.
 Best to do it one article at a time, rerunning the process above after each and making sure it comes out ok.

-If you edit .bbl files after the issue has gone to the printer, preserve the version used for printing with cp foo.bbl foo.bbl.printed.

 Reminder: besides checking the .html landing files, it is also necessary to check the generated issue.xml, especially the bibliography, title,